aproca/aproca.github.io/_pages/music.md

 nav_order: 4
 ---

-I've played piano for 18 years and was a singer in a local Zurich band.
+I've played piano for 18 years and was a singer in a local Zürich band.
 Below are recordings of some performances and a photo of my lovely band, Hi Phi.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">